wp-plugins/wp-term-meta/readme.txt

 = Does this create new database tables? =

 Yes.
-It creates a new `wp_terms` database table for each site it's activated on.
+It creates a new `wp_termmeta` database table for each site it's activated on.

 = Does this modify existing database tables? =